frsong/tf-examples/README.md

 ## Simple binary logistic regression with the Iris dataset

+* `iris_logreg_np.py` implements logistic regression in NumPy with stochastic gradient descent, i.e., each gradient is computed on one random example from the dataset.

+* `iris_logreg_tf.py` does the same with TensorFlow.

 ## Multiclass logistic regression with MNIST

 ## Convolutional neural network with MNIST